 activity data, to improve the coverage of population estimates by providing an indication of whether an individual was likely to be resident at a point in time; further information on the use of the data within the 2016 population research outputs is given in the methodology report

-characteristics data, to contribute to the production of census-type outputs including income; for more information see the Income Research Outputs Report published in December 2016
+characteristics data, to contribute to the production of census-type outputs including income; for more information see the Income Research Outputs Report in 2017

 "Activity" can be defined as an individual interacting with an administrative system, for example, for National Insurance or tax purposes, when claiming a benefit, attending hospital or updating information on government systems in some other way.
 Only demographic information (such as name, date of birth and address) and dates of interaction are needed from such data sources to improve the coverage of our population estimates.